 Introduction

 Narcolepsy is a neurological malady that afflicts approximately 4 in 10,000 Australians.
-Unfortunately, and currently, there are inadequate practical treatment opportunities available in our country.
+Unfortunately, inadequate practical treatment opportunities are currently available in our country.

 What Is Narcolepsy?

-Narcolepsy is classified as a neurological disorder that induces experiences of unpreventable sleep to occur rapidly.
-These episodes occur frequently and at the most inappropriate times, such as while eating, talking, having conversations, and even driving.
+Narcolepsy is a neurological disorder that induces rapid experiences of unpreventable sleep.
+These episodes occur frequently and at inappropriate times, such as eating, talking, conversing, and driving.
 While the incidents do occur at any time, they are more frequent during periods of inactivity or uniform, repetitious activity.

 Narcolepsy happens when the specific portion of the brain that controls and coordinates sleep and wakefulness does not function properly.
 This results in sudden fits of Rapid Eye Movement (or REM) sleep, which is the deep dreaming state of one’s nightly sleep.